Progress S’pore Party member who made video allegations that party had been ‘infiltrated by foreign proxies’ now expelled

 The video made by Daniel also named 10 members.

-“The namelist is as follows: the mastermind Khush Chopra, Ravi Philemon, Jan Chan, Augustine Lee, Kumaran Pillai, Michael Chua, Anthony Lee, Dexter Lee, Wendy Low, Hani Mohamed.
+“The namelist is as follows: the mastermind Khush Chopra, Ravi Philemon, Jan Chan, Augustine Lee, Kumaran Pillai, Michael Chua, Anthony Lee, Dexter Lee, Wendy Low.

 These people will deter your party and they have been working with Mr Jose Raymond and PJ Thum”, the video alleged.